s7oev/s7oev.github.io/_posts/2020-05-24-my-review-of-princetons-algorithms.md

 layout: post
 title: "My Review of Princeton’s Algorithms"
 date: 2020-05-24
+excerpt: Yesterday, I finished Princeton’s course on Algorithms.
+The course can be found on Coursera, and it is an online version of the university’s on-campus introduction to algorithms and data structures.
+It is actually split in 2 parts on Coursera (<a href="https://www.coursera.org/learn/algorithms-part1/">Algorithms, Part I</a> and <a href="https://www.coursera.org/learn/algorithms-part2/">Algorithms, Part II</a>) that together form the equivalent of the on-campus course.
 ---

 <p>Yesterday, I finished Princeton’s course on Algorithms.
 The course can be found on Coursera, and it is an online version of the university’s on-campus introduction to algorithms and data structures.
 It is actually split in 2 parts on Coursera (<a href="https://www.coursera.org/learn/algorithms-part1/">Algorithms, Part I</a> and <a href="https://www.coursera.org/learn/algorithms-part2/">Algorithms, Part II</a>) that together form the equivalent of the on-campus course.</p>